deborahbrouwer/openqa-containers/README.md

 Login through the web UI using a Fedora Account.
 https://accounts.fedoraproject.org

-Initially when you login to the web UI, you are just a `user` without any privileges.
-The administrator can promote you to `operator` using the administrator's menu in the web UI.
-An operator can run and control the tests.
-There can only be one administrator.
-To create the first administrator in a new database, from within the web UI container:
+To create the first administrator in a new database, from within the openqa-webserver container:
 `su geekotest; /usr/share/openqa/script/create_admin fake_admin`

 ### Loading Tests